Since the official release of Drupal 8 developers have been getting their hands dirty figuring out the complexities of this highly nuanced upgrade.

 With Drupal 8, Views are now a part of Drupal Core – which is the badass way of saying it has expanded user capabilities.

 It enables site builders, content editors, and other non-technical users to surface information from within Drupal or other systems through Drupal and display and visualize that information through a point and click interface.
 With Views you can create a new page that lists all recent updates to your site, a sidebar block that shows the five most recent comments on your website, a slideshow of your most popular images of the week, and much more.
 Views can be dynamic, end users can have access to control resorting or filtering the information (by date or other parameters).

-Site speed is a critical factor for developers and may be the most important for all of 2016.
+Site speed is a critical factor for developers, perhaps the most important and most underestimated.

 If you’re site does not load in 2 seconds users will grow impatient and exit.
 This will cost you an inordinate amount of money due to lost traffic, customers, and conversions.

 The BigPipe concept was created by Facebook and was a key component in doubling the speed of their load times.
-BigPipe is a contributed module for Drupal 8 that leverages Facebook’s methodology and delivers web pages from servers to clients in a way that allows dramatically improved perceived load time as well as the actual page load time of sites.
+BigPipe is a contributed module for Drupal 8 that leverages Facebook’s methodology and delivers web pages from servers to clients in a way that allows dramatically improved perceived load time, as well as improved actual page load time for sites.
 With BigPipe the server will send an initial response or page with the cacheable components and place holders for any dynamic or uncacheable parts, and then stream in the dynamic/personalized pieces to replace the placeholders.